Designs of the Time

-Founded in 2016 with the sole vision of charting a new course for the Nigerian and larger African Public Health care and revenue sector.
+Designs of the Time (Dott) was a UK design programme that developed new solutions to social and economic challenges by involving communities in designing local services.
+Dott Cornwall was created by Design Council as an innovation programme from the Department for Business, Innovation and Skills.
+The Dott programme produced two publications 'Common Sense' by Design Week and 'Wouldn't It Be Great' published by Design Council in 2007.

-Avancee Pinnacle is considered one of the fastest-growing Revenue Technology, Health Technology, Logistics, and Consultancy & Advisory company, having accumulated a number of high-profile clients since incorporation.
+The first Dott was held in the North East of England during 2007, led by Programme Director John Thackara.
+The second, and final programme was in Cornwall during 2009/10 was led by Dr Andrea Cooper.

-Avancee Pinnacle will continue to recruit and retain a team of experienced, continuously exposed professionals.
+The key attributes of both programmes was a series of twenty citizen projects, a skills programme and policy recommendations.

 Dott Cornwall

 The Design Council, Cornwall Council, University College Falmouth and the Technology Strategy Board were partners behind Dott (Designs of the time) in Cornwall and the Isles of Scilly during 2009/10.
-Dott worked with citizens to help them to co-design solutions to every day issues that they face.
+Dott worked with citizens to help them to co-design solutions to everyday issues that they face.
 The programme director, Andrea Siodmok, was previously chief design officer at the Design Council in London, and the executive director of both was Robert O'Dowd.

 Project overview

 Eco Design Challenge

 The challenge explored what design could do to reduce our ecological footprint.
-Dott worked with schools across Cornwall in the challenge, the winner of the Challenge was St Ives School.
+Dott worked with schools across Cornwall in the challenge; the winner of the Challenge was St Ives School.

 This challenge asked Year 8 pupils in Cornwall: ‘What is the size of your school's ecological footprint and how could design make it smaller?’
 Students across the county calculated the carbon footprint of their schools and came up with design solutions to reduce it.
 As well as studying different aspects of school life, participants also looked at the impact of journeys to and from school, school meals, water use and waste disposal.
 Led by Matt Hocking of Leap Media, the project aimed to encourage creative thinking, raise environmental awareness and throw innovative ideas into the way we approach a more sustainable future.
 The 'Eco design challenge' was supported by the Real Ideas Organization and The Learning Partnership.

 RSA Design Directions

 Dott collaborated with the Royal Society of Arts on a National design competition for design students in universities across the UK and Europe.

 The brief was entitled ‘Design for Social Inclusion'.
-The challenge put to the students, was to design a product or service for a group of people of their choice, who are currently excluded from mainstream design practice.
+The challenge to the students was to design a product or service for a group of people of their choice currently excluded from mainstream design practice.